Fulfillment Planner

 A flexible planning tool to assign and validate railcars, orders, and loading-spots with roll-over data and export functionalities.

-I worked with engineering to troubleshoot around tech-stack limitations and performed a design audit after the MVP release.
-The product was well-received internally and externally, leading to new customer acquisition and 54% of target revenue on quarter-release.
+I collaborated with engineering to address challenges arising from tech-stack limitations and conducted a design audit post the MVP release.
+The product garnered positive feedback both internally and externally, resulting in new customer acquisitions and achieving 54% of the targeted revenue within a single quarter post-release.